Interpretable Few-shot Learning with Online Attribute Selection: Introduction

-In this paper, we propose an inherently interpretable FSL model by focusing on human-friendly attributes.
-At the core of the proposed method is interpretability and the ability to trace back decisions to human-friendly attributes.
-We believe that in many real-world scenarios if a task can be solved along the human-friendly dimensions (attributes), then that should be the preferred way compared to black-box approaches, and equally important is to have a mechanism to detect and deal with novel tasks where the attributes are not adequate.
+In this paper, we follow the idea of CBMs and propose an inherently interpretable FSL model based on human-friendly attributes.
+At the core of the proposed method is interpretability and the ability to trace decisions back to human-friendly attributes.
+We believe that in many real-world scenarios, if a task can be solved along the human-friendly dimensions (attributes), then that should be the preferred way compared to black-box approaches, and equally important is to have a mechanism to detect and deal with novel tasks where the available attributes are not adequate.
 We assume that there exists a large pool of attributes in the same way that we assume there exists a large pool of tasks (base classes) for FSL.
-The challenges, however, are 1) how to effectively use attributes to do novel tasks in an interpretable way 2) how to know when a novel task cannot be properly done using the available pool of attributes and 3) what to do in such circumstances.
-We have proposed a solution for each of the three questions.
+However, the challenges are 1) how to effectively use attributes to do novel tasks in an interpretable way 2) how to know when a novel task cannot be properly done using the available pool of attributes and 3) what to do in such circumstances.
+We have proposed a solution for each of the three issues.
 To the best of our knowledge, our work is the first to address these issues in a unified framework.
-Contributions of this paper are as follows: